 When he was still making custom furniture, Bill and his wife, Lisa, installed a 9.5 kW system on his workshop in Dorset.
 Soon thereafter, they bought an electric vehicle and began Grassroots Solar.
 Attending SolarFest since its earliest days, Bill offers a wealth of knowledge of the intricacies of designing and installing a system.
 He is a NABCEP Certified PV Installation Professional and Vice Chair of the Bennington Community Market.

 John Blittersdorf, Trustee, Vice President

 Building an off-grid solar home in the 1980’s was the beginning of his solar odyssey.
 After working at NRG Systems, immersed in the wind power industry, John started Central Vermont Solar & Wind in 1996, the same year as the first SolarFest.
 Most recently, John formed CV Wind Service and continues to specialize in off grid and backup solar and wind installations and service of his more than 400 solar installations throughout Vermont and neighboring states.
 He has been involved with SolarFest since the early days at Daisy Hollow and brings a historical perspective to the board.

 Mike Bailey, Trustee, Treasurer

-Mike is the new kid at SolarFest, becoming involved in 2014 after all the heavy lifting was done!
+Mike became involved with SolarFest in 2014, after all the heavy lifting was already done!
 He brings a marketers perspective to the festival, finding new ways to bring people together, to encourage adoption of sustainable energy, and to help sustainable energy reach its tipping point.
-For fun, he’s focused on development of the game-changing technologies and systems that are making zero-emission transportation a reality and an incredible force to create broad-based new economic opportunities.
+For fun, he’s focused on development of the game-changing technologies and systems enabling zero-emission transportation and other broad-based, carbon free opportunities.

 Kevin Bailey, Trustee